js-girls/workshop/STEPS.md

 </script>
 ```

-We added a `<script>` element (with type `text/html`) that we are using just for storing some HTML (our template string): this element is not displayed in our page (because `<script>` elements are never displayed) and the browser will not try to run the code inside it, because the type we specified is not executable.
+We added a `<script>` element (with type `text/html`) that we are using just for storing some HTML (our template string).
+This element is not displayed in our page (because `<script>` elements are never displayed) and the browser will not try to run the code inside it because the type we specified is not executable.
 Just think of this element as a “container of text”.

 The template HTML contains a placeholder string (`_TEXT_`) that we will replace with real value shortly.